gtzilla/fastFrag/README.md

 Graphs and data to come, you can run your own tests by loading the HTML files found in samples/ folder.

-I am highly skeptical that any JS template library would be faster than a simple string and inner HTML across the variety of browsers on the market: Chrome, Safari Internet Explorer.
+I am highly skeptical that any JS template library would be faster than a simple string and inner HTML across the variety of browsers on the market: Chrome, Safari, FireFox, Internet Explorer etc.

 However, it is impossible to deny the expense incurred to escape data when using inner HTML methods directly, or risk possible serious attacks to your website if you accept any user-content.

-When comparing both the speed of inner HTML and it's absolute need for regular expressions to attempt and catch anything *dangerous*, with fastFrag, fastFrag has so far demonstrated itself to be faster, but again graphs to come as soon as possible.
-If you have found otherwise, please tell us about it here, <http://github.com/gregory80/fastFrag/issues>
+When comparing both the speed of inner HTML, and it's absolute need for regular expressions to attempt and catch anything *dangerous*, with fastFrag, fastFrag has so far demonstrated itself to be faster, but again graphs to come as soon as possible.

+If you have found otherwise, please tell us about it here, <http://github.com/gregory80/fastFrag/issues>.
+If you're skilled in creating this type of graphical data and testing, __please__ contact me info < at > fastfrag < dot > org.
+I would love your help!